ArkEcosystemArchive/docs-legacy/docs/archive/api/public-v1/delegates.md

 ```
 </request-example>

-## Retrieve the list of next forging delegates
+## Retrieve the List of Next Forging Delegates

 ### Endpoint